enkron/jnk/README.md

 git branch -D master
 git branch -m master #rename the current branch to master git push -f origin master #finally, force update your repository

+#squashing commits into one
+git rebase -i <commit_hash> #all commits above this hash up to HEAD will be merged into one
+#in the pop-up editor window will be the commits list in !reverse-order!
+#mark the old-one (at the top) as 'pick' and the rest of all commits as 'squash'
+#save changes, make result final commit
+git push --force #(--force-with-lease? in newer versions) to update upstream with local branch
+#NOTE:  the pushed branch should only mirror your work, not be the authoritative branch,
+#so 'force push' is acceptable.))
 ```

 #### [aws]